Pavankumardontha/dynamic-programming-/README.md

 12) 0-1 Knapsack
 13) Coin Combinations-1(Permutations taken into account.
 1D problem with outer loop running on the sum)
 14) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
-15) Count no. of subsets with given sum(Inner loop running on sum.
-Understand why ?? )
+15) No. of subsets with given sum(Inner loop running on sum.
+Understand why ??
+2D similar to 0-1 knapsack)
+16) No. of subsets with given sum(1D with inner loop running on sum but reversed)
+17) Partial Equal Subset sum(1D problem correlate with above problems)
-16) Count Ways to reach Nth stair
+18) Count Ways to reach Nth stair
-17) Minimum No. of coins to make a change.
+19) Minimum No. of coins to make a change.
-18) Maximize the cut segments
+20) Maximize the cut segments
-19) Dice Combinations(CSES)
+21) Dice Combinations(CSES)
-20) Rod cutting Problem(maximum profit problem)
+22) Rod cutting Problem(maximum profit problem)
-21) Consecutive 1's not allowed
+23) Consecutive 1's not allowed
-22) Count possible ways to construct Buildings
+24) Count possible ways to construct Buildings
-23)
-24)
 25)
+26)
+27)

 Jump game all variations + buy and sell all variations